RBS to sell $3 billion more Citizens shares to cut stake to less than half

-LONDON Royal Bank of Scotland (RBS.L) is to sell up to $3.3 billion (2.2 billion pounds) more shares in its U.S. bank Citizens (CFG.N) to cut its stake to less than half and accelerate its retreat to its home UK market.
+LONDON Royal Bank of Scotland (RBS.L) is to sell up to $3.3 billion more shares in its U.S. bank Citizens (CFG.N) to cut its stake to less than half and accelerate its retreat to its home UK market.

 RBS said on Monday it will sell 115 million shares of Citizens' common stock and up to another 17.25 million shares in an over-allotment option, equivalent to 24 percent of Citizen's issued shares.